VKCOM/nocolor/docs/examples_close_to_reality.md

 ### Internals

 Suppose we have some folder with some module.
-This module contains some API and you would not want anyone to use something outside of this API.
+This module contains some API and you would not want anyone to use something outside this API.

 We want to prevent some functions from being called from this module because they are **internal**.